 Research lab coordinator position at the University of Iowa

-To apply, please email a copy of your resume/CV and a letter of interest with a description of your relevant experiences to firstname.lastname@example.org.
+To apply, please email 1) a copy of your resume/CV, 2) a letter of interest with a description of your relevant experiences, and 3) have two letters of recommendation sent to email@example.com.